cshnican/names/README.md

 #### England
 - `english-names-pop.csv`: the population of England between 1801 and 1901 and the portion of population having the 3 most popular prefix-names in each gender.
-    - the population data is taken from [populationdata.org.uk](populationdata.org.uk).
+    - the population data is taken from [populationdata.org.uk](https://populationdata.org.uk).
 Population Data UK is a site “dedicated to providing information about the population of the United Kingdom.”
 Our use of this data is in full compliance with the site’s stated terms.
     - the prefix-name data is taken from Table 1 in Douglas A Galbi.
 ‘Long-term trends in personal given name frequencies in the UK’.
 Available at SSRN 366240 (2002).
 One purpose of such dataset, according to Galbi, is "to spur further analysis of given names".
 Our use of this data is in full compliance of this (See the original statement [here](https://www.galbithink.org/names/)).
 - `northern_england.csv`: names from two pre-modern English counties for the period between 1700 and 1800.
 Extracted from George Bell’s parish marriage register transcriptions for Northumberland and Durham between 1701 and 1800 [link](https://www.galbithink.org/names/ncumb.txt).
 This dataset, comprising obtained from public records, is made available explicitly and intended for academic use by Douglas Galbi.
 One purpose of such dataset, according to Galbi, is "to spur further analysis of given names".
 Our use of this data is in full compliance of this (See the original statement [here](https://www.galbithink.org/names/)).

 #### Scottish
 - `Scotland`: prefix-names from four pre-modern Scottish parishes for the period between 1700-1800, extracted by Alice Crook (2012) from the National Records of Scotland (https://www.nrscotland.gov.uk/).
+All contents in the National Records of Scotland operates are available under the Open Government License v3.0, which allows its data to be copied, published, distributed, and transmitted as long as the source is acknowledged [source](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/}.
 This data is contained as an appendix of Crook's MPhil Thesis work [Crook, Alice Louise (2012) Personal naming patterns in Scotland, 1700 - 1800: a comparative study of the parishes of Beith, Dingwall, Earlston, and Govan.
 MPhil(R) thesis].
-The thesis is publically available [here](https://theses.gla.ac.uk/4190/1/2012crookmphil.pdf)
+The thesis is publically available [here](https://theses.gla.ac.uk/4190/1/2012crookmphil.pdf).
     - `2012crookmphil.pdf`: a copy of Crook's thesis
     - `beith.csv`, `beith.xlsx`: prefix-name distribution in Beith
     - `dingwall.csv`, `dingwall.xlsx`: prefix-name distribution in Dingwall